History

 Help Me Grow logo

-With the passage of HB 5001, we worked to gain state support to create Help Me Grow Florida, a comprehensive parent resource system available by calling 211.
-It is now available in 38 of Florida's 67 counties.
+With the passage of HB 5001, The Movement secures state support to launch Help Me Grow Florida, a comprehensive parenting resource system accessible by calling 211.
+Today, the program serves families in 38 of Florida’s 67 counties.

 2014

-We partnered with the Florida Chamber of Commerce to create The Business Alliance for Early Learning.
-This business-led coalition pushes for innovative early education systems at the state level.
+The Movement partners with the Florida Chamber of Commerce to launch The Business Alliance for Early Learning, a business-led coalition that champions innovative early education systems across Florida.

 2014